ESnark/blowback/README.md

 1. **MCP Server**: A central module based on the Model Context Protocol SDK that provides tools to MCP Client.

-2. **Browser Automation**: Controls Chrome using Puppeteer to visually inspect changes.
+2. **Browser Automation**: Controls Chrome using Playwright to visually inspect changes.

 3. **Checkpoint System**: Maintains snapshots of browser states for comparison and testing.